WininWin/DrAppointment/README.md

 Visit [http://localhost:3000](http://localhost:3000)

 Default Doctor UserName : testUserDoctor0 ~ testUserDoctor6

 default Doctor Password : 12345678

+(ex. username : testUserDoctor4, password: 12345678)

 Default Patient UserName : testUserPatient0 ~ testUserPatient29

 default Patient Password : 12345678

+(ex. username : testUserPatient7, password: 12345678)

 If you log in as Doctor, you can see patients list.
 Click a patient for see patient's details, appointments, and medical records.